 The requesting court also needs to comply with reciprocity, depicting a willingness to provide similar assistance to the judicial authorities of the receiving state as well as a reimbursement of the costs incurred in executing said letters rogatory.

 When contemplating service under the Hague Convention, it is important to note that the procedures for different countries vary widely.
 These differences are crucial when serving the defendant, especially in countries like Israel or Germany, who take a much more formalistic approach to service under the Hague Convention.
-However, service of process in a foreign jurisdiction is entirely feasible and is merely the first step in the enforcement of a judgment abroad.
+However, process service in a foreign jurisdiction is entirely feasible and is merely the first step in the enforcement of a judgment abroad.

 1.486 U.S. 694 (1988)